WhatsApp FAQs

 📅 Day 5: Dhanderas Thatch to Upper Waterfall Camp (13,250 ft)

-• Trail Info: Steep climb beside the massive Rupin Waterfall
+• Trail Info: Steep ascent, climbing beside the roaring Rupin Waterfall on a narrow trail carved into the mountainside.

 • Trail Info: